apache/buildstream/doc/source/using_configuring_artifact_server.rst

 Managing the cache with systemd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is better to run the cache as a systemd service, especially if it is running on a dedicated server, as this will allow systemd to manage the cache, incase the server ever encounters any issues.
+It is better to run the cache as a systemd service, especially if it is running
+on a dedicated server, as this will allow systemd to manage the cache, in case
+the server encounters any issues.

-Below are two examples of how to run the cache server as a systemd service, one is for pull only and the other is configured for push & pull.
+Below are two examples of how to run the cache server as a systemd service, one
+is for pull only and the other is configured for push & pull.

 .. code:: ini